“I would recommend it for any engineer who wants to spread a little joy and interest in the world of engineering.” Cathal Ó Murchú, engineer

 What’s the prize money for?

 One engineer in every zone wins €500 to be spent on a engineering communication project: school visits, engineer fair exhibits, videos or podcasts, blogs, arranging class visits to your lab.
-Check out how past winners in the UK even have spent their money HERE.
+Check out how past winners have spent their money HERE.

 How much time will it take?